srydell/fmdetect/README.md

 endfunction

-augroup extra_filetypes
+augroup extra_framework_filetypes
   autocmd!
-  " Look for and set extra filetypes.
+  " Look for and set extra filetypes based on what framework is used in the file.
-  " Ex: Filetype = cpp
+  " Ex: Current filetype = cpp
   "     This might set the filetype as 'cpp.catch2' autocmd Filetype cpp call s:set_special_filetype() augroup END